If you are interested in dental teeth whitening please Contact Us to schedule an appointment.

 No one can really predict how much lighter your teeth will become after teeth whitening from your dentist.
 Every patient is different.
 Typically, there is a two shade improvement as seen on a dental shade guide.
 The success rate depends upon the type of stain involved and your compliance.
 Whitening can only provide a shift in color from gray to a lighter shade of gray, for example.
 Whitening does not lighten artificial materials such as resins (fillings), silicates, or porcelains (crowns/veneers).

-Contact Us for an appointment with Dr. Demboski to have a whiter brighter smile in no time.
+Contact Us for an appointment with Dr. Demboski or Dr. Christoff to have a whiter brighter smile in no time.